Business

 In 2020, International arrivals decreased by 74% | © Joshua Woroniecki

-The report published on June 30 by the United Nations Conference on Trade and Development estimates that the coronavirus pandemic could cause a loss of $4 trillion US from international tourism.
+The report published on June 30 by the United Nations Conference on Trade and Development estimates that the COVID-19 pandemic could cause a US $4 trillion loss from international tourism.
 That’s a year of Germany’s gross domestic product, the fourth largest economy in the world.

 In 2020, international tourist arrivals declined by 1 billion, which accounted for a 74% decline.
 Between March and December 2020, inbound tourism was reduced by 84% and the first quarter of 2021 followed the same trend.